evert/evert.github.com/_posts/2023/2023-10-11-on-80-percent-jobs.md

 For me it was great.
 5 days actually feels like a lot, and 2 days in a weekend never feels quite enough.
 A sentiment so common it's boring talk about it.
-I actually used the extra time to work on open source.
+I used the extra time to work on open source, errands, and picked a few small freelance gigs here and there.

 I'm leaning pretty socialist, but even with a capitalist hat on, I'm surprised this doesn't happen more.
 Why not give employees the option to